frandreoli/optimization_atoms_metalens/README.md

 ## Overview of the problem

 The metalens efficiency $\eta$ can be numerically computed via exact coupled-dipole equations, as further implemented and described in the repository [_frandreoli/atoms_optical_response_](https://github.com/frandreoli/atoms_optical_response).
 The computational complexity of this core operation roughly scales as the creation and inversion of a $N\times N$, complex-symmetric matrix, where $N$ is the number of atoms.
-Maximizing $\eta(\Delta R, \phi\_0, \alpha)$ is a global optimization problem over three bounded parameters.
+Maximizing $\eta(\Delta R, \phi\_0, \alpha)$ is a global optimization problem over three box-bounded parameters.
 The remarkably small number of variables and their rectangular bounds highly reduce the parameter space, largely helping to simplify the optimization.

 On the other hand, the object function is highly irregular (and in principle non-continuous and non-differentiable), and it exhibits an extremely large number of local minima.
 This is further complicated by the dependence of $N$ from the set of variables $\Delta R$, $\phi\_0$ and $\alpha$.
 Overall, relevant sizes of the metalens are associated to number of atoms as large as $N\sim 10^4-10^5$, which can make the evaluation of $\eta(\Delta R, \phi\_0, \alpha)$ remarkably slow, even when speeding up the linear algebra by feeding (up to) $32$ _multiple cores_ to OpenBlas or accelerating other internal operations by parrallelizing them on $\geq 32$ cores.